0

 In its original layout, the fifth floor was given over entirely to the telegraph alarm system, "with its miles of copper wire stretching out over Brooklyn."

-Text imported from Wikipedia article "Old Brooklyn Fire Headquarters" and modified on 14 October 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Old Brooklyn Fire Headquarters" and modified on October 14, 2019 according to the CC-BY-SA 4.0 International license.

 Participants